isomerpages/sndgo-careers/_job-profiles/tech-policy-officer.md

 ---
 ### **Tech Policy Officer**
 <br>
-This is the domain where you transform what’s new to what’s to come.
+<p>This is the domain where you transform what’s new to what’s to come.
 Dive into emerging technologies and formulate the new policies and strategies that empower innovation.
-Explore the myriad possibilities, with a vision for the future and a focus on how to effect it.
+Explore the myriad possibilities, with a vision for the future and a focus on how to effect it.</p>
 <br>
 <div class="row" style="padding: 20px 0px 0px 0px;">
  <div class="column" style="width: 80%; font-size:40px; font-weight: 700; color: #333333; line-height: 40px; text-align: left;">WHAT YOU CAN EXPECT TO BE DOING<br><p><img src="images/job-profile-1.jpg" width="100%"></p></div>